 What treatments are available for people with Huntington's disease?

 The SLP can be helpful at all stages of the disease.
-In early stages, he or she can assist with problem solving and developing strategies to help persons with HD compensate for some of the problems they might be experiencing.
-As the disease progresses, the role of the SLP evolves into helping preserve and maintain the person's highest level of communication and swallowing.
+In the early stages, the SLP can assist in developing strategies to help an individual with HD compensate for the communication, swallowing, and cognitive problems he or she might be experiencing.
+As the disease progresses, the role of the SLP additionally evolves into helping preserve and maintain the person's highest level of independence in communication and swallowing.
 The SLP can also evaluate a person's ability to use augmentative or alternative communication (AAC) devices and techniques that can supplement the individual's verbal communication.

-The SLP can evaluate a person's swallowing function and make recommendations that involve positioning issues, feeding techniques, diet consistency changes, and education of the person with HD, family members, or caregivers.
+The SLP can evaluate a person's swallowing function and make recommendations that involve positioning issues, feeding techniques, diet consistency changes, and education of the person with HD and family members or caregivers.
 Special testing known as videofluoroscopy (or a modified barium swallow) can be done by an SLP and a radiologist to determine if a person is actually aspirating a particular consistency.
 This test provides an inside view of a person in the act of swallowing food or liquid and can be a useful tool in developing strategies for safe swallowing.

 What can I do to help someone with Huntington's disease communicate?

-- Speak more slowly
+- speak more slowly;

-- Say one word at a time
+- say one word at a time;

-- Repeat the word or sentence when necessary
+- repeat the word or sentence when necessary;

-- Rephrase the sentence
+- rephrase the sentence;

-- Exaggerate the sounds
+- exaggerate the sounds;

-- Speak louder (taking a deep breath before speaking)
+- speak louder (taking a deep breath before speaking);

-- Keep sentences short
+- keep sentences short;

-- Use alternative techniques such as word boards, alphabet boards, picture boards, or electronic devices
+- use alternative techniques, such as word boards, alphabet boards, picture boards, or electronic devices.

 The following are some suggestions for the listener: